thalatamsainath/Zenbook-S-UX391UA-hackintosh/README.md

 1) 2.4Ghz(40Mhz) working.
 Wifi-ac still not working.

 More info at: [OpenIntelWireless](https://github.com/OpenIntelWireless)

-## FN Keys:
-Using AsusSMC we are able to get all the FN keys working.
-Due to lack of 2 buttons to control Keyboard brightness, we sacrifice the F6 for lowering KB backlight.
-F7 remains to increase the backlight.

 ## ALCPlugFix:
 Needed for 3.5mm Aux to work post sleep.
 Install by running `./install.sh`